 The importance of quality

 When it comes to localization, it’s vital to work with an expert who understands the local markets, cultures, languages, and your product.
-Testing is important to ensure that everything works just as it should, as is having stringent quality control processes in place.
+Testing language and quality is important to ensure that everything works just as it should, as is having stringent quality control processes in place.

 At Future Group, our team of specialists is here to help startups localize the right way, with local knowledge and years of experience to guide you through the process.